 Created by Stan Lee, Ant-Man was originally the superhero persona of Henry Pym, a brilliant scientist who invented a substance that allowed him to change his size.
 Armed with a helmet that could control ants, Pym would shrink down to the size of an insect to become the mystery-solving Ant-Man.
 He soon shared his discovery with his girlfriend, Janet Van Dyne, who became his crime-fighting partner as the Wasp.
 The duo became founding members of the Avengers.

 2. Like the movie, in the very first issue of the comic book The Avengers, almost 50 years ago, it was Loki, the god of mischief, who caused the trouble that brought all the Avengers together for the first time.

-3. The original acronym for S.H.I.E.L.D. was Supreme Headquarters International Espionage Law-Enforcemet Division.
-Thankfully, this awkward acronym was changed in the movies to Strategic Homeland Intervention, Enforcement and Logistics Division.
+3. The original acronym for S.H.I.E.L.D. was Supreme Headquarters International Espionage Law-Enforcement Division.
+Thankfully, this awkward acronym was changed in the movies to Strategic Homeland Intervention, Enforcement, and Logistics Division.